+A- Transitional phase :

-A- Transitional phase: After the full thickness of enamel matrix has formed, the ameloblasts enter a brief transitional stage.
+When enamel reaches its full thickness the ameloblasts enter a brief transitional stage.
 Their height is decreased and protein synthesizing organelles are drastically reduced.
-The overall number of ameloblasts is reduced by programmed cell death(apoptosis) and it is estimated that by the end of this stage the ameloblast population is reduced by as much as 25-50%.
+Many lysosomes and autophagy vacuoles are also present The overall number of ameloblasts is reduced by programmed cell death (apoptosis) and it is estimated that by the end of this stage the ameloblast population is reduced by as much as 50%.

-B-Maturation proper:
+B - Maturation proper: